ochocinco0601/nr-labs-pathpoint/docs/guides/usage/concepts.md

 Fundamentally, health status in New Relic derives from alert definitions.
 The status of an Alert itself obviously reflects whether or not its defined thresholds have been breached.
 For Entities, their health status reflects the state of their connected Alerts - if there are no Alerts attached to an Entity, it effectively has an unknown health status, as Alerts define the parameters for what a healthy and unhealthy state mean for that Entity.
+(Service Levels are an exception to this rule: the status of a Service Level may also be set based on its compliance level, even if there are no alert definitions defined for the SLI.)

 These health statuses come in four flavors:

 - **Red**: this mean a critical incident is currently open on the Entity or Alert.
 In the case of Entities, the health status reflects the worst case.
-In other words, an Entity may have one alert condition in critical state, and ten alert conditions that have no incidents open.
+In other words, an Entity may be attached to one alert condition in critical state, and ten alert conditions that have no incidents open.
 In this case, even though the bulk of the attached alerts are fine, the Entity is colored Red.
 - **Yellow**: a warning incident is currently open on the Entity or Alert, with no critical incidents open
 - **Green**: there no active incidents for the Entity or Alert
 - **Grey**: this can indicate two possible situations